Transition of Power

-I have a few coins of Hadrian.
-I wasn't looking for more, when this historically interesting coin turned up.
-This is a very early issue of Hadrian securing his transition as successor to Trajan.
+This coin is a very early issue of Hadrian securing his transition as successor to Trajan.
 This coin lacks the word added later, "ADOPTIO", in exergue.
 However, on this coin the words "DIVI TRAIAN AVG F" declares Hadrian as "son of deified Trajan".
-Also worth noting that this coin inappropriately carries over the titles of Trajan for Hadrian (e.g. OPT GER DAC PARTH) - titles later not included on coins of Hadrian.
+Also worth noting that this coin inappropriately carries over the titles of Trajan for Hadrian (e.g. OPT GER DAC PARTH) - titles that were later not included on coins of Hadrian.

 Hadrian, AD 117-138, AR denarius (18.9mm, 3.32g, 7h), Rome mint, struck AD 117